 Getting there on foot

-From the city centre, cross the river by Brunel Way, cross the railway line and turn right into Clanage Road, turn left into Kennel Lodge Road and follow it to the Ashton Court mansion.
+From the city centre: cross the river by Brunel Way, cross the railway line and turn right into Clanage Road, then turn left into Kennel Lodge Road which leads to the Ashton Court estate and mansion.

-From the Redland and Clifton areas, walk/jog across the Suspension Bridge, enter Ashton Court by the Leigh Woods gate and cut through the deer park to the mansion (approximately 2.5km from Clifton Down).
+From Clifton: cross the Clifton Suspension Bridge, follow Bridge Road, enter Ashton Court by the Clifton Lodge gate and either follow the service road or cut left through the deer park to the mansion.

 Getting there by road